davghouse/SPOJ/README.md

 Reusable components are housed in the Spoj.Library project.
 Due to performance concerns I usually don't bother programming with extensibility or safety in mind.
-For example, I seal classes aggressively and expose collections through readonly interfaces without bothering to prevent casting back to their non-readonly implementations.

 On the rare occasion that C# is unavailable or insufficient, I use C++.
 Style-wise I try to make my C++ solutions look like my C# solutions, because I don't remember the more common conventions.